AdamDybcio/AdamDybcio/README.md

 ## 🎯 Call to Action

-> Are you looking for a passionate and skilled Junior Flutter Developer?
+> Are you looking for a passionate and skilled Flutter Developer?
 Contact me at adam.dybcio.kontakt@gmail.com.
 Let's build amazing apps together!